srobo/team-emails/SR2023/2022-11-23-cancel-london-december-tech-day.md

 A voice channel will be created shortly before the event starts, where you and your competitors can join and chat with us.
 We have a few group activities planned which will take place here.
+Note that your team may only speak in the voice channel if either you, or another parent / guardian is around.

 We look forward to seeing you all then!